Cazzar/Cazzar.github.io/_posts/2014-08-15-Forge-SimpleImpl-Tutorial.markdown

 ### Registration and Sending

-To be able to send this Message we need to register the message back with the SimpleNetworkWrapper we created in (Creating the Channel)[#creating-the-channel] by using the function
+To be able to send this Message we need to register the message back with the SimpleNetworkWrapper we created in [Creating the Channel](#creating-the-channel) by using the function

 {% highlight java %}
 INSTANCE.registerMessage(SampleMessage.Handler.class, SampleMessage.class, 0, Side.SERVER);